Codeception/codeception.github.com/docs/11-Codecoverage.md

 XML and HTML reports are stored to the `_output` directory.
 The best way to review report is to open `index.html` from `tests/_output/coverage` in your browser.
 XML clover reports are used by IDEs (like PHPStorm) or Continuous Integration servers (like Jenkins).

+### Advanced configuration
+We support setting any configuration on the `CodeCoverage` object.
+Note that while we expose all configuration options here, not all combinations of them have been tested with CodeCeption.
+Using a non-standard configuration may break things.

+{% highlight yaml %}

+coverage:
+  advanced:
+    forceCoversAnnotation: true
+    checkForMissingCoversAnnotation: true

+{% endhighlight %}

+The code doing the configuration is fully dynamic meaning that the actual options available depend on the version of `php-code-coverage` you are using.
+Some of the available options are documented in PHPUnit's docs: https://phpunit.readthedocs.io/en/9.1/code-coverage-analysis.html.
+For a full list of (undocumented) options check the source https://github.com/sebastianbergmann/php-code-coverage/blob/master/src/CodeCoverage.php.

 ## Remote CodeCoverage

 ### Local Server